ICRA-2020/bayesian-icp/config.md

 ## method

 This option lets us choose the optimizer.
-Currently we have following options:

-Currently we have two choices of same algorithm (preconditioned SGLD or Bayesian ICP) which differ in how gradients are passed to the optimizers.
+Currently we have two choices of Bayesian ICP algorithm (preconditioned SGLD or Bayesian ICP) which differ in how gradients are passed to the optimizers.

 ### preconditioned_sgld
-This option implements algorithm 1 of <https://arxiv.org/pdf/1512.07666.pdf>.
+This option implements the algorithm 1 of <https://arxiv.org/pdf/1512.07666.pdf>.
 Here preconditioner is obtained using the gradients of the likelihood alone.
-The gradients of prior is added directly in the update equation of the optimizer.
+The gradient of prior is added directly in the update equation of the optimizer.

 All the parameters for this method are standard except the *"adjust_noise"* parameter which we might need to adjust the level of noise in MCMC chain for very small step size.